-You don’t need to do an entire juice cleanse to appreciate the benefits that a green juice has to offer.
+You don’t need to do an entire juice cleanse to appreciate the benefits that green juice has to offer.
 To make sure my detox organs are working in tip-top shape I always include at least 1 liter of green juice a day in my diet.
-My go-to green juice consists of 1 long english cucumber, 1 whole bunch of celery, 1 bunch of cilantro, 1 lemon (peeled), 4 inches of fresh ginger root and 2-3 green apples (all organic of course).
+My go-to green juice consists of 1 long English cucumber, 1 whole bunch of celery, 1 bunch of cilantro, 1 lemon (peeled), 4 inches of fresh ginger root, and 2-3 green apples (all organic of course).

 4. Purify Your Home Air

 One of my favorite ways to purify in-home air is with a machine called Intellipure.
 Intellipure is a high-quality air filter that has been proven to capture 99.99% of all particles as small as 0.007 microns in size.
-The heavy duty commercial-grade gas and odor filter eliminates most gases and the patented DFS (Disinfecting Filtration System) technology removes 99.99% of harmful viruses, fungi, molds, and bacteria.
+The heavy-duty commercial-grade gas and odor filter eliminate most gases and the patented DFS (Disinfecting Filtration System) technology removes 99.99% of harmful viruses, fungi, molds, and bacteria.
 The result?
 Pure, fresh, healthy air.

 So instead of clogging up your lungs and allowing ultrafine particles to enter your system, let the Intellipure do the work instead.

 5. Spend Time Outside

 Spinning off the point above, spending time outside is super beneficial not only for your lungs but your entire body.
 As a bonus, go to a nearby forest to soak in those loving nature vibes.
 Nature therapy has actually been shown to help lower cortisol levels in the body.
 Cortisol is the chemical released when we are stressed, and stress puts a lot of pressure on every organ in the body.
 Whether you have time for 5 minutes or 30, any amount of time outside (particularly in a green area) can seriously help your body cleanse.